Trade Beads -

 "African trade beads."
 They were produced by creating flowers or stripes from

-glass canes, that were then cut and molded onto a core of solid color.
+glass canes, that were then cut and moulded onto a core of solid colour.
 Beads

 such as the kiffa beads of Mauritania are thought to have resulted from women